Proud Canadian Company

 Halal Mortgages

-Halal mortgages are a type of mortgage that complies with Islamic law, which does not allow the paying or receiving of interest.
+Halal mortgages are mortgages that comply with Islamic law, which prohibits the payment or receipt of interest.
 Some Canadian lenders are now offering halal mortgages as an alternative lending solution to help meet the needs of homebuyers.
-These mortgage solutions are ideal for Muslim homebuyers who cannot purchase a home with traditional mortgages that charge interest.
+These mortgage solutions are ideal for Muslim homebuyers who cannot obtain a home loan through traditional interest-bearing mortgages.

 How do I know which type of mortgage is right for me?

-Choosing the right type of mortgage will depend on your financial circumstances, short—and long-term goals, downpayment, and risk tolerance.
-You will also need to assess important mortgage features, like the ability to make prepayments or transfer your mortgage to another property.
+Choosing the right type of mortgage will depend on your financial circumstances, short- and long-term goals, downpayment, and risk tolerance.
+You will also need to assess key mortgage features, such as the ability to make prepayments or transfer your mortgage to another property.
 Consulting a mortgage expert can help you narrow your choices to the most suitable solution.

 What do I need for a downpayment to get a mortgage?

 Your downpayment requirements will depend on the purchase price of the home.
 In Canada, the minimum downpayment is 5% on homes valued at $500,000 or less.
-For homes with a purchase price between $500,001 and $999,999, a downpayment of 5% on the first $500,000 and 10% on the remaining amount is required.
-If the home is valued at $1 million or more, a 20% downpayment will be required.
+A purchase price between $500,001 and $1,499,999 requires a downpayment of 5% on the first $500,000 and a 10% on the remaining amount.
+If the home is valued at $1.5 million or more, a 20% downpayment will be required.

 When is an open mortgage the right choice for me?